Formula One race weekend: Current format

 Drivers may complete as many laps as they choose within the permitted qualifying session's time.
 As of the 2022 season, all drivers are permitted to start the race on the tyre of their choice regardless of their grid position, whereas previously it was required for the drivers starting in the top 10 grid positions to start on the same tyre as the one that they set their fastest lap time within the second qualifying session.
 Generally, a driver will leave the pits and drive around the track in order to get to the start/finish line (the out-lap).
 Having crossed the line, they will attempt to achieve the quickest time around the circuit that they can in one or more laps (the flying lap or hot lap).
 This is the lap time which is used in calculating grid position.
-Finally, the driver will continue back around the track and re-enter the pit lane (the in-lap).
-However, this is merely strategy, and no teams are obliged by the rules to follow this formula; drivers may elect to set several flying laps before returning to the pits.
+Finally, the driver will continue back around the track and re-enter the pit lane (the in-lap); however, this is merely strategy, and no teams are obliged by the rules to follow this formula, as drivers may elect to set several flying laps before returning to the pits.
 For the first two races of the 2016 season, a modified format was used where drivers were eliminated during the sessions rather than just at the end and only eight drivers progressed to the final session.
-Qualifying reverted to the previous format from the third race of the season onwards.
+Qualifying reverted to the previous format from the 2016 Chinese Grand Prix onwards.

+Sprint qualifying

+Following the decision to make sprints standalone from 2023 onwards, sprints were given a dedicated qualifying session, dubbed in 2023 "sprint shootout" and "sprint qualifying" in 2024.
+The format of sprint shootout is the same as qualifying, but with the three segments (dubbed "SQ1", "SQ2" and "SQ3" instead of "Q1", "Q2" and "Q3") being shorter at 12 minutes, 10 minutes and 8 minutes, instead of 18, 15 and 12 minutes.
+Initially, new tyres were mandatory for each phase, with mediums for SQ1 and SQ2, and softs for SQ3.
+This was changed for the 2023 Austrian Grand Prix to allow teams the ability to use any set of soft tyres, be it new or used, for SQ3, after Lando Norris could not run in SQ3 at the 2023 Azerbaijan Grand Prix, after exhausting his allocation of soft tyres.